Emahhh/competitive-programming-unipi/readme.md

 - Naming convention: `<lesson-number>_name.rs`
 - After creating a new source file, rember to add it to the `Cargo.toml` file.
 This will enable VSCode's linting using `clippy`.

+## Running

+To run your code in the terminal:
+- Run `cargo build` to compile your code for the entire crate.
+- Run `cargo run --bin bin_name` to run your program.
+Where `bin_name` is the name of your executable specified in the `Cargo.toml` file.
+- Run `cargo test --bin bin_name` to run your tests.

+Or use VSCode's "Run" button over any "main" function or "test" function.

 ## Useful commands

 - use `cargo fmt` to format your code.